mikeyredtiger22/CushonDemo/README.md

 # Welcome to your Expo app 👋

-## Notes

 ## TODO

-mpf todo - react redux or realm to store? display on homepage
+Enforce typescript and rules and strict mode.

-Currency Helper file
-Sanitise user input (amount input - negatives, bad characters) Saving user actions to local and remote database - keep a log.
+Currency Helper file - make sure all currency operations are correct and safely handled Sanitise user input (amount input - negatives, bad characters) Saving user actions to local and remote database - keeping a log of all actions.
+Remove unnecessary/boilerplate files and libraries
+Add files to .gitignore (IDE files and secrets)
+Show confirmation screen and any extra authentication needed when user invests into ISA.

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).